Lawrence R. Goldfarb: Education

 Goldfarb grew up in the New York City boroughs outside Manhattan and attended Forest Hills High School.
-Following high school, he attended George Washington University and earned a B.A. in International Economics, and graduated in 1981.
+Following high school, he attended George Washington University, earned a B.A. in International Economics and graduated in 1981.

 After graduating with a B.A., Goldfarb went on to attend law school at the Georgetown University Law School.
 While in law school, he wrote for The Georgetown Law Journal.
 In 1984, Goldfarb graduated cum laude with a Juris Doctor degree from Georgetown University Law School.

 Career

 Goldfarb began his career as a tax attorney for Milbank, Tweed, Hadley & McCloy and subsequently became a tax analyst with Skadden, Arps, Slate, Meagher & Flom, where he specialized in financings, mergers and recapitalizations.
-Afterwards, Goldfarb moved to San Francisco, California and joined Credit Suisse First Boston Corporation as a Partner and Director of the Mergers and Acquisitions Group.
-In 1998 he formed BayStar Capital Management, LLC, a vehicle in which he could fund growth oriented, small capitalization, and publicly traded companies.
+Afterwards, Goldfarb moved to San Francisco, California and joined Credit Suisse First Boston Corporation as a partner and director of the Mergers and Acquisitions Group.
+In 1998, he formed BayStar Capital Management, LLC, a vehicle in which he could fund growth oriented, small capitalization, and publicly traded companies.
 Through Baystar, Goldfarb funded and invested in a variety of companies such as World Online & XM Satellite Radio.
 Goldfarb was well known for being one of the most foremost investors and experts in Private investment in public equity, also known as PIPEs.
 In 2005, he founded LRG Capital Group in Larkspur, California where he served as CEO until July 2011 when he announced his retirement from active management of the company to focus on philanthropic activities.
 Goldfarb currently serves as a board member and West Coast Director of AutismAid, an organization dedicated to assisting and fundraising for other autism non-profit organizations.